Na'amat: Etymology

-Na'amat is an acronym for Nashim Ovdot U'Mitnadvot (נשים עובדות ומתנדבות), lit.
-"Working and Volunteering Women."
+Na'amat is an acronym for Nashim Ovdot U'Mitnadvot (נשים עובדות ומתנדבות), lit., "Working and Volunteering Women".

 History

 Na'amat is the largest women's movement in Israel.
-It has a membership of 800,000 women, (Jews, Arabs, Druze and Circassians) representing the entire spectrum of Israel society.
+It has a membership of 800,000 women (Jews, Arabs, Druze, and Circassians), representing the entire spectrum of Israel society.
 Most are volunteers.

-The organization has 100 branches in cities, towns and settlements all over the country.
+The organization has 100 branches in cities, towns, and settlements all over the country.
 It also has sister organizations in other countries whose members are part of the World Labour Zionist Movement and the World Zionist Organization.
-The American branch was founded in 1926; it was first called Pioneer Women of Palestine, and then renamed Pioneer Women in 1939, and in 1981 it was renamed again to Na'amat.
+The American branch was founded in 1926; it was first called Pioneer Women of Palestine, and then renamed Pioneer Women in 1939.
+In 1981, it was renamed again, to Na'amat.

-In 2008, Na'amat, together with two other women's organizations, received the Israel Prize for lifetime achievement and special contribution to society and the State of Israel.
+In 2008, Na'amat, together with two other women's organizations, received the Israel Prize for lifetime achievement, and special contribution to society and the State of Israel.